Falmouth, Michigan: Demographics

+The median age of people in Falmouth is 34.1.
+Falmouth has a larger male population 53% of the population being male, while 47% is female.
+90% of the people who in Falmouth are White, with the next most populous ethnicity being the 8% Hispanic population.

 Transportation

 The main roads that provide access to Falmouth are Prosper Road (to the east), 7 Mile Road (to the northeast), Forward Road (to the north and south), and Falmouth Road (to the west.